Gugulethu-Nyoni/anygrid/README.md

 # Default Features

-AnyGridJS has these in built features enabled by default: search/filter, sort, actions (row actions like edit or delete), pagination, items per page, dynamic headers and initial items per page.
+AnyGrid has these in built features enabled by default: search/filter, sort, actions (row actions like edit or delete), pagination, items per page, dynamic headers and initial items per page.
 Therefore you do not need to declare them in the features object.
-However, AnyGridJS gives the option to disable these features if you don't need them.
+However, AnyGrid gives the option to disable these features if you don't need them.
 Below is an example of how you can disable these features.

 ```javascript
 const features = {